Why Skeleton Coast?

 What else can I take along on this adventure?

-On our journey through Namibia, we will encounter many people in need.
-You might consider donating water, food, clothing, and other items if you'd like to help them.
+On our journey through Namibia, we will encounter many people in poverty.
+You may choose to donate water, food, clothes, and other items if you wish to help them.